PranavN1234/Leya/README.md

 # Vela

+# Vela (derived from "vela" meaning sail or navigation, symbolizing guidance)

 AI coding assistant which can directly be ported into the terminal and be used to query complex Git repositories

 ### Store repositories